-- Implementation of the Federal Council's position on the prevention of greenwashing by creating a binding and enforceable cross-financial-market solution, taking into account the following elements: - Sustainability objectives: create a clear and common understanding in the financial market of the circumstances under which investment goals, products and services are considered sustainable; - Description of the applied sustainability approaches: publicly disclosed, transparent and comparable description of the approach to sustainable products or services; - Accountability: periodic reporting on defined sustainability goals and the development of key performance indicators for the strategy implementation; - Audit by an independent third party: ensuring the credibility of the sustainability goals through independent audit: - Binding nature and enforcement: clients, investors and insured persons may take legal action in the event of non-compliance. - Development of a template for principle-based state regulation at the ordinance level if there is no implementation through self-regulation by the financial industry.
+- Implementation of the Federal Council's position on the prevention of greenwashing by creating a binding and enforceable cross-financial-market solution, taking into account the following elements: - Sustainability objectives: create a clear and common understanding in the financial market of the circumstances under which investment goals, products and services are considered sustainable; - Description of the applied sustainability approaches: publicly disclosed, transparent and comparable description of the approach to sustainable products or services; - Accountability: periodic reporting on defined sustainability goals and the development of key performance indicators for the strategy implementation; - Audit by an independent third party: ensuring the credibility of the sustainability goals through independent audit; - Binding nature and enforcement: clients, investors and insured persons may take legal action in the event of non-compliance. - Development of a draft for principles-based government regulation at the level of an ordinance, if not implemented by means of self-regulation of the financial industry.

-FINMA circular on environment-related financial risks
+FINMA circular 'Nature-related financial risks' | Publication of new circular

-- Hearing expected: December 2023 - Expected entry into force: 1 January 2025, transitional provisions - Clarify FINMA's supervisory expectations regarding the management of environment-related financial risks. - Focus on governance, risk management and scenario analysis topics. - The expected addressees are banks, securities firms and insurance companies in all supervisory categories and applying the principle of proportionality.
+- Hearing expected in Q1 2024 - Expected entry into force: 1 January 2025, transitional provisions - Specifies FINMA's expectations from a regulatory perspective regarding the management of environment-related financial risks. - Focus on governance, risk management and scenario analysis topics. - The expected addressees are banks, securities firms and insurance companies in all supervisory categories and applying the principle of proportionality.